Goal #1: Keep our Community Safe. We will:

-Goal #4: Housing.
-We will continue our efforts to improve housing and to end homelessness in Costa Mesa using a comprehensive way, addressing the full continuum of housing needs from crisis-shelter to supportive housing to affordable to market rate for all; including:
+Goal #4: Address Housing Shortages and Homelessness.
+We will continue our efforts to improve housing and to end homelessness in Costa Mesa using a comprehensive way, addressing the full continuum of housing needs from crisis-shelter to supportive housing to affordable market rate for all; including:

 a.
 Providing for an appropriate bridge shelter and developing a permanent location for a shelter/navigation center;

 b.
 Ensuring that those Costa Mesa residents who are chronically homeless and who need specialty care get it;

 c.
 Anticipating and planning for new Regional Housing Needs Assessment (RHNA) number allocations; and